firefly-iii/docs/docs/docs/data-importer/installation/docker.md

 ## Together with Firefly III

 You can run the data importer in a Docker Compose combination with Firefly III.
-A **[docker-compose.yml](https://github.com/firefly-iii/docker/blob/main/docker-compose-data.yml)** is available on GitHub.
+A **[docker-compose.yml](https://github.com/firefly-iii/docker/blob/main/docker-compose-importer.yml)** is available on GitHub.
 Download the raw file and store it in a directory of your choice.

 Then, download the environment variable files:

-- Download the `.env` file for Firefly III [from the Firefly III repository](https://github.com/firefly-iii/firefly-iii/blob/main/.env.example).
+- Download the `.env.example` file for Firefly III [from the Firefly III repository](https://github.com/firefly-iii/firefly-iii/blob/main/.env.example).
 Save the raw file as `.env` next to the docker compose file.
-- Download the `.importer.env` file from the [Data Importer repository](https://github.com/firefly-iii/data-importer/blob/main/.env.example) and save it as `.importer.env` next to the other files.
+- Download the `.env.example` file from the [Data Importer repository](https://github.com/firefly-iii/data-importer/blob/main/.env.example) and save it as `.importer.env` next to the other files.
-- The final file contains the database variables and can be downloaded from [the Docker repository](https://raw.githubusercontent.com/firefly-iii/docker/main/database.env).
+- The final file (`database.env`) contains the database variables and can be downloaded from [the Docker repository](https://raw.githubusercontent.com/firefly-iii/docker/main/database.env).
 Save it as a new file called `.db.env`.

 If you save all example files and change nothing, it will NOT YET work.
 You must do a few things: